 Upon registration you will receive a Unique Taxpayer Reference (UTR), which you should keep safe.
 You will need this when completing your tax return.

 If you are receiving foreign income and are really unsure as to whether or not you need to complete a tax return, the best thing to do is contact the specialist residency team in HMRC and advise them of your circumstances in order that they can confirm what, if anything, they want from you.

 If you do need to complete a tax return, be aware that it is a legal document and you should take every reasonable care in completing it.

-It is your responsibility to ensure your tax return is correct.
+It is your responsibility to ensure your tax return is complete and correct.

 It is a full reconciliation of worldwide income and it is important not to leave out any sources of income – no matter how small or whether tax has been deducted at source.